yakout/yakout.github.io/_posts/2017-09-14-espace-interview.md

 	}
 	```

-Other two questions that involved Javascript and c++ code that I can’t remember in details.
+Other two questions that involved Javascript and C++ code that I can’t remember in details.

 * Mobile
 1. Do you prefer native apps or hybrid apps, why?